TYPO3-Documentation/t3docs-wiki-migration/output_pages/Opensearch.rst

 ==========

-OpenSearch gives the possiblity to define the search-engine for your browser [outdated wiki link].
+OpenSearch gives the possiblity to define the search-engine for your `browser </Category:Browser>`__ [deprecated wiki link].
 You will know it from google or wikipedia, now you can use it for TYPO3 related search.

-If your Browser supports OpenSearch (IE and FF works) you can go to http://www.martinholtz.de/index.php?id=219 [outdated link] and add the TSref Search.
+If your Browser supports OpenSearch (IE and FF works) you can go to http://www.martinholtz.de/index.php?id=219 [not available anymore] and add the TSref Search.

 .. image:: files/Add_typo3_wiki_search_scribble.png
    :alt: Add_typo3_wiki_search_scribble.png